|Australian citizen or resident|

 When will you need to have an identity check?

 To reduce the risk of fraud you’re required to verify your identity as a buyer or seller and your authority to buy or sell the nominated land or property or when you are required to sign any other Registry Instrument to be lodged in Land Use Victoria.
+Please visit the Land Use Victoria website as the starting point for guides and documents applicable to non-represented parties.

 How can Australia Post help?